-Enter the current stock price, number of shares owned, and the stock split ratio into the calculator to determine the new price and shares owned.
+Enter the current stock price, the number of shares owned, and the stock split ratio into the calculator to determine the new price and shares owned.

 Reverse Stock Split Formula